Film Quarterly: Film Quarterly (1958–present)

 Under the editorial guidance of Ernest Callenbach, the journal rebranded itself to bridge film criticism and scholarship, and was renamed Film Quarterly in Fall 1958.
 Its initial advisory board was composed of, among others, film scholar Andries Deinum; Gavin Lambert, a former editor of Sight and Sound who was then a screenwriter in Hollywood; Albert Johnson, a Bay Area-based film programmer and critic; and Colin Young, who taught film at UCLA and later became the first director of the British National Film and Television School.
 Callenbach remained Film Quarterlys editor until the Fall 1991 issue; he had overseen the production of 133 issues by the end of his tenure.

-Ann Martin, previously with The New Yorker and American Film magazine, served as Film Quarterly editor from 1991–2006.
+Ann Martin, previously with The New Yorker and American Film magazine, served as Film Quarterly editor from 1991 to 2006.
 Rob White, who had edited the British Film Institute's BFI Classics series, was in charge during 2006–2012.
 David Sterritt took over as guest editor for volume 66 in 2012–13.

 Shortly after FQ's 40th anniversary, the University of California Press published a Film Quarterly anthology of its groundbreaking essays, co-edited by Brian Henderson and Ann Martin.
 Editorial board members Leo Braudy, Ernest Callenbach, Albert Johnson, Marsha Kinder, and Linda Williams participated in the conceptualization of the volume.
 In 2002, Ann Martin and Eric Smoodin (who was then the Film, Media, and Philosophy Acquisitions Editor at UC Press) co-edited a volume of highlights from the journal's Hollywood Quarterly (1945–1951) years.

-From 2013–2023, film critic and historian B. Ruby Rich edited FQ.
+From 2013 to 2023, film critic and historian B. Ruby Rich edited FQ.
 Rich's editorial vision particularly emphasized work that engaged with fresh approaches to film in a shifting digital media environment and a broadened view of cultural and critical approaches for both historical and contemporary work.
 Film Quarterly has emphasized the shifting forms and meanings the moving image has taken in the digital age and worked to expand its views of the field and the writers included in its pages.
 Special dossiers have focused on Joshua Oppenheimer's ground-breaking The Act of Killing, the cinema of Richard Linklater, the significance of Brazilian documentarian Edouardo Coutinho, the legacy of Chantal Akerman, and a collection of Manifestos for the current era.
 Cover stories have focused on such films and television series as Melvin Van Peebles' The Watermelon Man, Louis Massiah's The Bombing of Osage Avenue, Jill Soloway's Transparent, and Kenya Barris's Black-ish.
 Under Rich's editorship, Film Quarterly aimed to widen the scope of voices published in its pages, create a shared discourse for divergent platforms, and broaden the canon beyond traditional auteurism.

-Rebecca Prime, who first joined the Film Quarterly staff in 2018 as associate editor, held the editor-in-chief position from 2023–2024.
+Rebecca Prime, who first joined the Film Quarterly staff in 2018 as associate editor, held the editor-in-chief position from 2023 to 2024.

 J.M.
 Tyree is the current editor of Film Quarterly.